llSourcell/API_Chatbot/README.md

-# API_Chatbot
-API Chatbot for Machine Learning for Hackers #9

 Overview
 ====
 This is a Python client for a Flower Delivery Chatbot that I made using [API.AI](http://www.api.ai).
+The bot will have a full conversation with the user, from intial proposal to order delivery status.
 This is the code for Machine Learning for Hackers #9 on [Youtube](https://www.youtube.com/watch?v=c6R3EjMQ7H0).

 ## Dependencies